aitor-alvarez/robust-speech-emotion-recognition/README.md

-This command will return the results in a spreadsheet and all closed and maximal patterns in 2 different files.
+This command will return the results in a spreadsheet.
+All closed and maximal patterns will be outputed in 2 different files.
 Pattern files will be located in the directory "patterns".